-Inventory is stated at cost on a first-in, first-out basis and is expended/expensed when used.
+Inventories are presented at cost on a first-in, first-out basis and are expended/expensed when used.
 Inventory consists of expendable supplies held for consumption.
+On the fund financial statements, inventories of governmental funds are stated at cost.

 Prepaid Items